 There might be several reasons why someone might decide to take this approach instead of immediately calling for emergency help or talking about the issue directly.
 Maybe they want to spare the suicidal the embarrassment.
 They might be afraid of their reaction if they talk about the suicide bluntly and straightforwardly, especially if trying to talk directly might inadvertently give them the idea of committing suicide if they hadn't been thinking of it before.
 They might want to minimize the chances of having them being taken off to a mental hospital (especially if they fear that calling in medical help or the police might be the last straw that pushes the suicidal into going through with it).

 In some jurisdictions, suicidal people can be detained in mental hospitals until their urges are either finished, or the patient is undergoing treatment.
 They might be subjected to an involuntary psychiatric hold, where it's the authorities who are doing the guarding.
 Alternately, the authorities have their hands on a particularly crooked individual who would rather avoid trial by any means necessary, and need to keep him around to ensure he testifies.
+Along the same lines, prisoners sentenced to the death penalty are kept on suicide watch to ensure that it is the state that carries out the punishment, not the prisoner, even though both would have the same end result physically.

 Compare Talking Down the Suicidal.
 May lead to Interrupted Suicide, Bungled Suicide, or Happily Failed Suicide.
 If the person under watch wasn't suicidal after all, see Mistaken for Suicidal.
 This trope often goes along with Prelude to Suicide.